Thegaijin/RecipeAPI/README.md

 # RecipeAPI

-This is an API for an Recipes service using Flask.
-Users can register an account and login to create, edit, view and delete recipes.
+This is an API for a Recipes service using Flask.
+Users can register an account and login to create, edit, view and delete recipe categories and recipes in those categories.

 Add link to Heroku here